Children's Hospital is part of the UPMC family.

 A total pancreatectomy is surgery to remove the entire pancreas.

-An auto islet transplant means surgeons use your child's own cells from the pancreas and inject them back into the body.
+An auto islet transplant means surgeons use your child's own pancreas cells and inject them back into the body.

-With TPIAT, doctors take your child's pancreatic islet cells that make hormones the body needs and transplant them back into the liver.
+With TPAIT, doctors take your child's pancreatic islet cells they need to make hormones.
+They then transplant them back into the liver.

-If a doctor diagnosed your child with chronic pancreatitis or acute recurrent pancreatitis, we want you to know you're not alone.
-The Center for Rare Disease Therapy is here to help.
+If a doctor diagnosed your child with chronic pancreatitis or acute recurrent pancreatitis, you're not alone.
+The Center for Rare Disease Therapy (CRDT) is here to help.

 To make an appointment for your child or refer a patient for pancreatitis care, contact us by: